firstbatchxyz/hollowdb/README.md

 pnpm add hollowdb     # pnpm
 ```

+Depending on your use-cases, we have several optional dependencies:

+- You can use [hollowdb-prover](https://www.npmjs.com/package/hollowdb-prover) as a simple utility that generates zero-knowledge proofs that are verifiable by HollowDB.

+- You can use LMDB cache within your Warp instance via [warp-contracts-lmdb](https://www.npmjs.com/package/warp-contracts-lmdb).

+- You can use Redis cache within your warp instance via [warp-contracts-redis](https://www.npmjs.com/package/warp-contracts-redis) together with [ioredis](https://www.npmjs.com/package/ioredis).

 ## Usage

-You can read the full documentation at <https://docs.hollowdb.xyz>.
+You can read the full documentation of HollowDB at <https://docs.hollowdb.xyz>.
+If you are interested in customizing the smart contract of HollowDB and extending its SDKs, refer to this [README](./src/contracts/README.md).

 ## Testing